AAERTF Members

 Tanisha Fitzgerald Baker Strategist, analyst and community leader Tanisha Fitzgerald-Baker has spent most of her professional career in the educational arena focused on equity and access for those underserved and underrepresented from communities of challenging circumstances.
 The native Knoxvillian earned her B.S. in Actuarial Science from Florida A&M University and an M.S. in Education from UT Knoxville.
 Baker is a founding member and current president of the Five Points Up Community Action Group, a founding member of East Knox Lions Club, member of Volunteer Rotary of Knoxville, member of the steering committees for Eastside Sunday Markets and Community Voices Coalition and is on the board of directors for the YWCA.
 She received the “Woman 2 Woman” Community Outreach award from the Zeta Phi Beta Sorority, Inc. and the 2020 MLK Commission’s Award for Community Service.

 Mary GitauDr.
-Mary Gitau is an Associate Dean of Equity and Inclusion and Associate Professor of Practice at the College of Social Work, University of Tennessee.
+Mary Gitau is an Associate Dean of Access, Belonging, and Global Engagement & Clinical Associate Professor at the College of Social Work, University of Tennessee.
 Her educational preparation encompasses Education and Social Work and earned a master’s degree in social work and a Ph.D. in Education, both from the University of Wyoming, USA.
 Her areas of expertise include social justice and anti-oppressive practices; social work practice with communities and organizations, policy & advocacy, domestic violence, and global/international social work.
 She is also a two-time recipient of a prestigious fellowship from The Carnegie African Diaspora Fellowship Program (CADFP), funded by the Carnegie Corporation of New York.
 Dr. Gitau’s research interests include social justice advocacy for minority and disenfranchised communities/population, best practices in working with refugees, and global/international engagement.
 In her free time, she enjoys spending time with her family, walking while listening to music, and traveling.

 Brandon Hardin